taviso/nntpit/README.md

 Press `S` to add a group, and type the name of the subreddit you want to subscribe to (eg 'usenet' for /r/usenet).

+### Usage with Thunderbird

+Start Thunderbird, go to menu -> Account Settings -> Account Actions -> Add Other Account.
+The Account Wizard appears.

+Select Newsgroup account, Next, your name and email address can be whatever as they aren't used (but must look like an email address), Next.
+Newsgroup Server should be 'localhost', Next, Account name can be whatever you like, Next, Finish.

+The account with your given name should appear in the Account Settings sidebar.
+Click on Server Settings and change the port number to 8119.
+Close the account settings window.

+In the main folders window the account should show in the sidebar.
+Click on it, click 'Manage newsgroup subscriptions'.
+The subreddits that nntpit knows about should be shown.
+Tick the ones you want to read and click OK.

+The subreddits should now appear in the sidebar and you can click to open each one up and read the messages.

 # Reporting Bugs